TeamHG-Memex/agnostic/docs/design.rst

 existing migrations and sets their statuses to ``boostrapped`` — but it doesn't actually execute any of them.
-This special status indicates that these are migrations that already exist in the current schema, but instead of being put there by running migration scripts, they were but their by the ORM's schema build tool.
+This special status indicates that these are migrations that already exist in the current schema, but instead of being put there by running migration scripts, they were put their by the ORM's schema build tool.

 When Agnostic sees this status, it will know that it does not need to run these